Ketho/vscode-wow-api/SETUP.md

 > [!IMPORTANT]
 > This readme is for if you want to generate the LuaLS annotations yourself or contribute with development.

-While using [WSL](https://code.visualstudio.com/docs/remote/wsl) instead of Linux is not required, this project has only been tested with WSL and developed with the remote [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+You can use Linux but this project has only been tested with [WSL](https://code.visualstudio.com/docs/remote/wsl) and developed with the remote [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 ```sh
 wsl --install
 ```